honeycombio/honeycomb-opentelemetry-swift/README.md

 The following auto-instrumentation libraries are automatically included:
 * [MetricKit](https://developer.apple.com/documentation/metrickit) data is automatically collected.
+* Some UIKit controls are automatically instrumented as described below.

 ### UIKit Instrumentation

+#### Navigation

 UIKit views will automatically be instrumented, emitting `viewDidAppear` and `viewDidDisappear` events.
 Both have the following attributes: